grmillsy1/CV/README.md

 - Worked closely with account manager on two main oncology accounts, mainly organizing large conferences and meetings.
 - Assisted the editorial team with copywriting, proof-reading and content.
 - Brought in new business, creating an opportunity for the largest client account for the company.

+## SKILLS

+**Inquisitive :cat:**
+*"I am neither clever nor especially gifted, I am only very, very Curious"* - Albert Einstein
+My background in biomedicine has given me a passion for discovery: It has taught me to find patterns, and then challenge them, an attribute that lends itself well to programming.
+Curiosity and my drive to find out new things has also kept me focused on exploring new languages and frameworks, following X-P values, keeping clean code, and agile methodologies.

+**Creative :bulb:**
+Creativity is the pod to technologies pea, allowing the world of tech to develop and grow in exciting new ways.
+My creative flair allows me to think outside the box and to take advantage of my scientific and logical side in a different way.
+This is key in coding as finding solutions to difficult problems is all part of the fun!

+**Great Pear :pear:**
+I am a huge believer in team-work and the importance of getting on well as a community, whether that means being there for your pair on a bad day of JavaScript or keeping upbeat when team moral is low.
+I enjoy pair programming, supporting and learning from each other to keep improving as a developer.

+## EDUCATION

+**Makers Academy**, July 2016 - October 2016

+*A 16-week software development bootcamp*

+- Object-oriented programming
+- Agile Methodologies
+- Test-Driven Development
+- Ruby, Rails, JavaScript, Node.js
+- RSpec, Jasmine, Mocha

+**Newcastle University**, 2010 - 2013

+- Biomedical Science.
+- Specialized in Neurology, specifically dementia and its differential diagnosis.

 ## VOLUNTEERING